 The first and most well known stablecoin was Tether.
-The company behind it, Tether Limited, claimed originally that it had at least one US Dollar in custody for every 1 Tether minted on Ethereum.
-More recently, that claim seems to be challenged, but still Tether is one of the most commonly used stablecoins available to this day.
+The company behind it is Tether Limited.
+THey claimed originally that they had one US Dollar for every 1 Tether minted on Ethereum.
+More recently, that claim seems to be challenged.
+However, Tether is one of the most commonly used stablecoins available to date.

 Decentralized Exchanges (DEXs) make up the majority of the volume in Ethereum’s DeFi ecosystem.
 DEXs work much like normal exchanges but are designed to remove the need for a company to manage them.
 They are generally powered by a system of smart contracts and often have a native token of their own.

 The most popular DEX at this time is the Kyber Network.
 Kyber acts as a protocol to quickly exchange ERC-20 assets.
 The ERC-20 tokens can be implemented into a wide array of applications for seamless liquidity.
 A similar service called Uniswap works by allowing users to create their own “Exchange contracts.”
 This effectively allows them to sett their own exchange rates between Ethereum and different ERC-20’s.